 Should any section, clause or provision of this Memorandum of Understanding be declared illegal by final judgment of a court of competent jurisdiction, such invalidation of such section, clause or provision shall not invalidate the remaining portions hereof, and such remaining portions shall remain in full force and effect for the duration of this Memorandum of Understanding.
 Upon such invalidation the parties agree to meet and confer concerning substitute provisions rendered or declared illegal.

 Section 28.
-Past Practices and Existing Memoranda of Understanding
+Past Practices and Existing Memoranda of Understanding ordinance or resolution of the City Council is not guaranteed by this Memorandum of Understanding.

 28.1 Past Practices